radivot/myelo/CML/hahnel20/otherNotes/README.md

 This stable state of death is readily reached by TKIr = 0; here TKIr = TKIa/TKI, where TKI and TKIa are data-derived and dose-adjusted TKI cell killing rates.
-Right to left, many patients plateau at TKIr values below 1, i.e. using a dose lower than the dose used to drive the load down in the actual patient (rather than just hold it flat).
+Right to left, many patients plateau at TKIr values below 1, i.e. using a dose lower than the dose used to drive the load down in the actual patient.

 To see if the uncontrolled latent variable X (quiescent CML cells) is also in steady state at 30 years, we compare